First law of thermodynamics: State functional formulation for infinitesimal processes

 A useful idea from mechanics is that the energy gained by a particle is equal to the force applied to the particle multiplied by the displacement of the particle while that force is applied.
 Now consider the first law without the heating term: dU = −P dV.
-The pressure P can be viewed as a force (and in fact has units of force per unit area) while dVis the displacement (with units of distance times area).
+The pressure P can be viewed as a force (and in fact has units of force per unit area) while dV is the displacement (with units of distance times area).
 We may say, with respect to this work term, that a pressure difference forces a transfer of volume, and that the product of the two (work) is the amount of energy transferred out of the system as a result of the process.
 If one were to make this term negative then this would be the work done on the system.

 It is useful to view the T dS term in the same light: here the temperature is known as a "generalized" force (rather than an actual mechanical force) and the entropy is a generalized displacement.

 Similarly, a difference in chemical potential between groups of particles in the system drives a chemical reaction that changes the numbers of particles, and the corresponding product is the amount of chemical potential energy transformed in process.
 For example, consider a system consisting of two phases: liquid water and water vapor.
 There is a generalized "force" of evaporation that drives water molecules out of the liquid.
 There is a generalized "force" of condensation that drives vapor molecules out of the vapor.
 Only when these two "forces" (or chemical potentials) are equal is there equilibrium, and the net rate of transfer zero.

 The two thermodynamic parameters that form a generalized force-displacement pair are called "conjugate variables".
 The two most familiar pairs are, of course, pressure-volume, and temperature-entropy.